How to buy a motability car

 How do I know if a Motability car is suitable for me?

-Space and practicality – including room for wheelchairs and other necessities – are likely to be some of the most important things to consider when choosing a Motability car.
+If you need room for a wheelchair or other necessities, space and practicality are likely to be some of the most important things to consider when choosing a Motability car.

 Where can I find a Motability dealer?

-There are more than 4,500 Motability-approved dealerships in the UK, and you can use the Motability website to find those nearest to you.
+There are more than 4,500 Motability-approved dealerships in the UK, and you can use the to locate those nearest to you.
 Some dealers offer home visits, while others will help you with transport to and from the showroom.

 Adapting Motability cars